 By smartly reducing the amount of salt on roadways, and combining it with some of the brines mentioned earlier, we can continue to have successful results reducing snow and ice.
 Municipalities and DOTs are using electronic spreading systems on their trucks to intelligently deliver just the right amount of salt to roads and parking lots.
 They are timing their salt applications better and using less salt overall.

 Road salt has been the mainstay in fighting the battle of roadway snow and ice for decades, but new technologies have shown promise.
-As we progress into the future, it’s important to know what technologies exist that can help us along the way, and how to evaluate our current methods.
+As we progress into the future, it’s important to pay attention to potential environmental impacts as we evaluate our current methods and look for new technologies that can help us along the way.

 Brad Woznak, PE, is a water resources engineer dedicated to environmentally-sound, smart solutions.
 Contact Brad